El Monte station (Los Angeles Metro): History

+Prior to 2007, most express routes passed through the station, but that year Foothill Transit reorganized its routes to require passengers to transfer to the Silver Streak to go to downtown Los Angeles.

 On December 13, 2009, Metro launched its second Metro Busway bus rapid transit service, the Silver Line (now J Line) utilizing both the El Monte Busway and the Harbor Transitway.
 The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The tolls would be used to fund improvements to the aging stations along both corridors.
+Similar to Foothill Transit, express routes that once passed through the station were converted to local routes and passengers were required to transfer.

-One of the first locations to be improved was the El Monte Station.
+One of the first locations to be improved was El Monte station.
 In 2010, the old station was demolished and replaced a two-level terminal nearly twice the size.
-The new US$60 million station would feature more bus bays, a large public plaza, a bicycle parking station, and customer service offices.
+The new $60 million station would feature more bus bays, a large public plaza, a bicycle parking station, and customer service offices.
 The new station opened to the public on Sunday, October 14, 2012.

+An art installation, titled "El Monte Legion Stadium Nocturne," debuted at the station in 2014.
+The work, by Vincent Ramos, commemorates local music and sports figures associated with Legion Stadium, an indoor arena that was demolished in 1974.

 Layout

 The entrance to the station is located at the corner of Santa Anita Ave and Ramona Boulevard.
-The new layout of El Monte Station features 17 new bus berths on the lower level and 12 additional berths on the upper level.
+The new layout of El Monte station features 17 new bus berths on the lower level and 12 additional berths on the upper level.
 The design of the station is such that there are no at grade crossings of passengers and buses.
 Although the upper level is at existing grade, passengers are required to descend into the lower level and return to the ground level.

 Just west of this station the transitway moves off the separate right of way and moves into the middle of Interstate 10.
 The station has a 1,760 space park and ride lot.
 There are additional spaces in Downtown El Monte which can be used by commuters.
-The station also has a connection to the Rio Hondo bicycle trail via Pioneer Park, which is north of the station.
+The station also has a connection to the Rio Hondo bicycle trail, which is north of the station.
 Previously the station had a connection through the parking lot, but that was fenced off when construction of the new terminal began.

 The Division 9 bus yard is located next to the bus station, and buses coming into, or going out of service, enter and leave from that yard.

 Services

 With 22,000 passengers and 1,200 bus departures daily the station was doubled in size in a renovation which was completed in October 2012.
-Of all the 9 Metro J Line stations, the El Monte Station is the busiest and most served.
-With the "Silver 2 Silver" program, Cal State LA students who have Metro passes can use the Foothill Transit's Silver Streak bus between Downtown Los Angeles and El Monte Station at no additional charge.
-Similarly, Foothill Transit Silver Streak riders may use their passes on the Metro J Line between El Monte Station and Downtown Los Angeles.
+Of all the nine Metro J Line stations, El Monte station is the busiest and most served.

 Staffed counters are available for Foothill Transit, Metro ExpressLanes, and Greyhound.

-Due to demand, the Metro J Line runs a 24-hour night time service between El Monte Station and Harbor Gateway Transit Center, as of June 25, 2017.

 As of 15 December 2024, the following services are available: